Pawgrammers-Collective/quick-lab/README.md

 ### Summary of idea:

+Our vision is to develop an intelligent, user-friendly system that streamlines the setup process for lab assignments, ensuring that students can focus on learning rather than the intricacies of environment configuration.
+By automating the environment setup, we aim to create a seamless, error-free process that adapts to various operating systems and Python versions, guaranteeing that every participant starts from a standardized, fully-prepared platform.
+This project will not only enhance the efficiency and accessibility of labs but also foster a more inclusive and engaging learning experience by removing technical barriers and allowing students to dive straight into coding.

 ### What problem or pain point does it solve?

+The automated setup for Python labs significantly cuts down the time students spend on manual configurations, ensures a consistent coding environment across various systems, and shifts the focus from technical setup to the core learning of Python.
+This approach eliminates the technical hurdles and disparities, making coding more accessible and enjoyable for everyone involved.
+It democratizes the learning process, allowing students to dive straight into coding with a solid, uniform foundation.

 ### Minimum Viable Product (MVP) definition.

+Given a name, at least makes a readme, creates files and folders locally, makes venv.

 ### Wireframes